Context

 Problem 1: Missing narrative

-Problem 2: Not enough context
+Problem 2: Hidden or missing context

-Problem 3: Progress lost
+Problem 3: Progress frequently lost

 Problem 4: Not enough guidance in-app